camunda/camunda-docs-manual/content/user-guide/ext-client/index.md

 The communication between the client and the Camunda Workflow Engine is HTTP.
 Hence, the respective URL of the REST API is a mandatory information.

 ### Request Interceptors
-To add additional HTTP headers to the performed REST API requests, the concept of request interceptors comes in handy.
+To add additional HTTP headers to the performed REST API requests, the request interceptor function can be used.
+This becomes necessary, in the context of e.g. authentication.
-This concept is, for instance, necessary in the context of authentication.
-Request interceptors can be added while bootstrapping the client.
-It is also possible to add custom request intereceptors, for more details please check the documentation related to the client of interest.

 #### Basic Authentication
 In some cases it is necessary to secure the REST API of the Camunda Workflow Engine via Basic Authentication.
-For such situations the a Basic Authentication implementation is provided by the client.
-Therefore, the respective user credentials are required.
-Once configured, the basic authentication header is added to each REST API request.
+For such situations a Basic Authentication implementation is provided by the client.
+Once configured with user credentials, the basic authentication header is added to each REST API request.

+#### Custom Interceptor
+Custom interceptors can be added while bootstrapping the client.
+For more details regarding the implementation please check the documentation related to the client of interest.

 ### Topic Subscription